Two types of privacy-focused tracking that will not leave you in the dark

 This option opts for a true cookie-less approach.
 No cookies means less accurate tracking.
 Insights like time on page, entrances, exits, and session duration, will become inaccurate because we can’t track from one session to another.
 You will be able to log some data, though.
 You’ll get a good idea of total amount of page views and still get an impression of what’s going on on your website.
 Simultaneously, tools like Google Analytics 4 are constantly evolving to offer you more accurate insights without using cookies.
 This means that over time, with the help of factors like artificial intelligence, this option will offer you more relevant insights as well.

 It’s up to you to decide how you approach non-consent to cookies on your website or platform.
 It comes down to the type of business you’re in and where you land on the privacy discussion.
 Both privacy-first and privacy-friendly approaches will guarantee your visitors to remain anonymous and to not be followed around by trackers that uncover and store personal data.
 The privacy-friendly way will still offer you some insights into visitor behavior on your platform, though, which makes it more suitable for organizations that rely on this data to optimize.
 On the other hand, privacy-first tracking will likely become more relevant over time, as platforms like Google Analytics get optimized to offer you better insights without using cookies.

-If you’re looking to set up a more privacy-focused website or platform for your users, feel free to reach out.
+Looking to set up a more privacy-focused website or platform for your users?
+Or are you wondering how to handle privacy topics as a business in general? feel free to reach out.
 Our experts can help you decide which way suits your organization best and set up an efficient solution.